Oliver-Lorenz-dev/RNA-seq-workflow-2021/README.md

 Analysing the RNA-seq data
 ----------------------
-You have two FASTQ files (one read pair because the FASTQ data is paired end data)
+You have two FASTQ files (one read pair because the FASTQ data that was downloaded using wget is paired end data).

+Firstly, we need to run fastqc to check the quality of the data we have.
+To do this, you need to be in the FASTQ_data directory (where your FASTQ files are located).

+Run this command `fastqc *fastq.gz -o QC` The * flag is a shortcut which allows us to run fastqc on all fastq.gz files within our current directory.
+The -o flag allows us to direct the output of fastqc into the QC directory we just created.